cytecbg/ctgen/README.md

 2. Any number of `prompt` sections after the `profile` section declare profile prompts by assigning a prompt ID as a dot-nested value to the section name, for example `[prompt.dummy]`.
 A prompt can have the following fields (properties):
 - field `condition`: optional, containing an inline handlebars template that should render `1` to trigger this prompt
 - field `prompt`: containing plain text or an inline handlebars template that is being rendered to the user as prompt text
-- field `options`: optional, containing either an array or table (object) of available options (for select and multiselect prompts), or string (for input prompts), or a handlebars template that renders a comma-separated list of options (for select and multi-select prompts)
+- field `options`: optional, containing either an array or table (object) of available options (for select and multiselect prompts), or string (for input prompts), or an inline handlebars template that renders a comma-separated list of options (for select and multi-select prompts)
-- field `multiple`: optional, boolean flag indicating a multi-select
+- field `multiple`: optional, boolean flag indicating a multi-select; default is `false`
-- field `required`: optional, boolean flag indicating that empty values will not be accepted
+- field `required`: optional, boolean flag indicating that empty values will not be accepted; default is `false`
 3. Any number of `target` sections after the `prompt` sections declare profile build targets by assigning a target ID as a dot-nested value to the section name, for example `[target.dummy]`.
 A target can have the following fields (properties):
 - field `condition`: optional, containing an inline handlebars template that should render `1` to trigger this target to be rendered
 - field `template`: string containing a template name, which should exist as a file with `.hbs` extension in the `templates-dir` directory.
 For example `dummy`, or `backend/dummy`.
 - field `target`: string containing an inline handlebars template that should render to a file path inside the `target-dir`.
 Missing path elements will be created.
+Could also be plain text path like `main.rs`.
 - field `formatter`: optional, containing an inline handlebars template that should render a valid shell command to execute after the target has been rendered and written to disk.
+Could also be plain text shell command if no context conditional parameters are necessary.

 # Notes

 - If a rhai script file is named `op.rhai` inside `assets/scripts`, then you will have `{{op}}` helper available in your handlebars templates
 - If your template file is named `backend.hbs` inside `assets/templates`, to define a target that uses that template, use the name `backend` as template name
-- Available helpers (other than handlebars' defaults) are: `{{inflect}}` [handlebars-inflector](https://crates.io/crates/handlebars-inflector), `{{concat}}` [handlebars-concat](https://crates.io/crates/handlebars-concat) and `{{json}}` (takes the first argument and turns it into a JSON)
+- Available helpers (other than [handlebars](https://handlebarsjs.com/guide/builtin-helpers.html#if)' defaults) are: `{{inflect}}` [handlebars-inflector](https://crates.io/crates/handlebars-inflector), `{{concat}}` [handlebars-concat](https://crates.io/crates/handlebars-concat) and `{{json}}` (takes the first argument and turns it into a JSON)
 - The context available during rendering handlebars templates looks roughly like:

 ```json